Help us improve your experience.

 Note:

 The allow-commands statement is only supported for op scripts that are local to the device.
-Remote op scripts that are executed using the op url command do not support executing unauthorized operational mode commands even when you configure the allow-commands statement.
+Remote op scripts that you execute using the op url command do not support executing unauthorized operational mode commands even when you configure the allow-commands statement.

-In the following example, the sam.slax script contains this code:
+In the following example, the sam.slax op script contains the following code:

-To configure the sam.slax op script to execute the set date operational mode command (must be a user in the Junos OS super-user login class):
+The following configuration enables the sam.slax op script to execute the set date operational mode command:

 User user1 can now successfully execute the op script.